-Cases of liver failure, some leading to liver transplant or death, have occurred with the use of oral terbinafine during postmarketing experience in individuals with and without pre-existing liver disease.
-In the majority of liver cases reported, the patients had serious underlying systemic conditions.
+Cases of liver failure, some leading to liver transplant or death, have occurred with the use of oral terbinafine during postmarketing experience in individuals with and without preexisting liver disease.
+In the majority of liver cases reported in association with oral terbinafine use, the patients had serious underlying systemic conditions.
 The severity of hepatic events and/or their outcome may be worse in patients with active or chronic liver disease.
 Treatment with Lamisil Oral Granules should be discontinued if biochemical or clinical evidence of liver injury develops.

 Lamisil Oral Granules are not recommended for patients with chronic or active liver disease.
-Before prescribing Lamisil Oral Granules, pre-existing liver disease should be assessed.
-Hepatotoxicity may occur in patients with and without pre-existing liver disease.
-Pretreatment serum transaminase (ALT and AST) tests are advised for all patients before taking Lamisil Oral Granules.
-Patients prescribed Lamisil Oral Granules and/or their guardians should be warned to report immediately to their physician any symptoms of persistent nausea, anorexia, fatigue, vomiting, right upper abdominal pain or jaundice, dark urine or pale stools.
+Before prescribing Lamisil Oral Granules, liver function tests should be performed since hepatotoxicity may occur in patients with and without pre-existing liver disease.
+Periodic monitoring of liver function tests is recommended.
+Lamisil Oral Granules should be immediately discontinued in case of elevation of liver function tests.
+Patients prescribed Lamisil Oral Granules and/or their guardians should be warned to report immediately to their physician any symptoms of persistent nausea, anorexia, fatigue, vomiting, right upper abdominal pain or jaundice, dark urine, or pale stools.
 Patients with these symptoms should discontinue taking Lamisil Oral Granules, and the patient’s liver function should be immediately evaluated.

-Taste disturbance, including taste loss, has been reported with the use of terbinafine.
-It can be severe enough to result in decreased food intake, weight loss, and depressive symptoms.
-Taste disturbance may resolve within several weeks after discontinuation of treatment, but may be prolonged (greater than one year), or may be permanent.
+Taste disturbance, including taste loss, has been reported with the use of oral terbinafine.
+It can be severe enough to result in decreased food intake, weight loss, anxiety, and depressive symptoms.
+Taste disturbance may resolve within several weeks after discontinuation of treatment, but may be prolonged (greater than 1 year), or may be permanent.
 If symptoms of a taste disturbance occur, Lamisil Oral Granules should be discontinued.

-Smell disturbance, including loss of smell, has been reported with the use of Lamisil Tablets.
+Smell disturbance, including loss of smell, has been reported with the use of oral terbinafine.
 Smell disturbance may resolve after discontinuation of treatment, but may be prolonged (greater than one year), or may be permanent.
 If symptoms of a smell disturbance occur, Lamisil Oral Granules should be discontinued.

-Depressive symptoms have occurred during post-marketing use of terbinafine.
-Prescribers should be alert to depressive symptoms, and patients should be instructed to report depressive symptoms to their physician.
+Depressive symptoms have occurred during postmarketing use of oral terbinafine.
+Prescribers should be alert to the development of depressive symptoms, and patients should be instructed to report depressive symptoms to their physician.

-Transient decreases in absolute lymphocyte counts (ALC) have been observed in clinical trials.
-In placebo-controlled trials, 8/465 subjects receiving Lamisil Tablets (1.7%) and 3/137 subjects receiving placebo (2.2%) had decreases in ALC to below 1,000/mm3 on two or more occasions.
-In patients with known or suspected immunodeficiency, physicians should consider monitoring complete blood counts if treatment continues for more than six weeks.
-Cases of severe neutropenia have been reported; these were reversible upon discontinuation of terbinafine, with or without supportive therapy.
+Transient decreases in absolute lymphocyte counts (ALCs) have been observed in controlled clinical trials.
+In placebo-controlled trials, 8/465 subjects receiving Lamisil Tablets (1.7%) and 3/137 subjects receiving placebo (2.2%) had decreases in ALC to below 1000/mm3 on 2 or more occasions.
+In patients with known or suspected immunodeficiency, physicians should consider monitoring complete blood counts if treatment continues for more than 6 weeks.
+Cases of severe neutropenia have been reported.
+These were reversible upon discontinuation of oral terbinafine, with or without supportive therapy.
 If clinical signs and symptoms suggestive of secondary infection occur, a complete blood count should be obtained.
-If the neutrophil count is <1,000 cells/mm3, Lamisil Oral Granules should be discontinued and supportive management started.
+If the neutrophil count is ≤1000 cells/mm3, Lamisil Oral Granules should be discontinued and supportive management started.